 Scientists are studying new treatments for sickle cell anemia, including:

 - Gene therapy.
 Because sickle cell anemia is caused by a defective gene, researchers are exploring whether inserting a normal gene into the bone marrow of people with sickle cell anemia will result in the production of normal hemoglobin.
 Scientists are also exploring the possibility of turning off the defective gene while reactivating another gene responsible for the production of fetal hemoglobin — a type of hemoglobin found in newborns that prevents sickle cells from forming.
+Potential treatments using gene therapy are still a long way off, however.
+No human trials using genes specifically for sickle cell have yet been done.

 - Nitric oxide.
 People with sickle cell anemia have low levels of nitric oxide in their blood.
 Nitric oxide is a gas that helps keep blood vessels open and reduces the stickiness of red blood cells.
 Treatment with nitric oxide may prevent sickle cells from clumping together.
+Studies on nitric oxide have had mixed results so far.

 - Drugs to boost fetal hemoglobin production.
 Researchers are studying various drugs to devise a way to boost the production of fetal hemoglobin.
 This is a type of hemoglobin that stops sickle cells from forming.

 Taking steps to stay healthy may help you avoid complications of sickle cell anemia.
-If you or your child has sickle cell anemia, follow these suggestions to help stay healthy:
+If you or your child has sickle cell anemia, follow these suggestions to help you stay healthy:

 - Take folic acid supplements daily, and choose a healthy diet.
 Bone marrow needs folic acid and other vitamins to make new red blood cells.
 Your doctor may recommend a folic acid supplement.
 You can increase the number of vitamins you eat each day by choosing a diet that focuses on a variety of colorful fruits and vegetables, as well as whole grains.